MicrosoftDocs/dynamics-365-intelligent-order-management/topics/work-providers.md

 ---

 author: sumanic
-description: This topic provides an overview of working with providers and how to set up a provider in Dynamics 365 Intelligent Order Management. ms.date: 01/09/2022 ms.topic: conceptual ms.author: sumanic
+description: This topic provides an overview of working with providers and how to set up a provider in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 10/05/2022 ms.topic: conceptual ms.author: sumanic